mycaule/mycaule.github.io/source/_posts/jira-command-line.md

 ---
-title: JIRA command line tools
+title: Using JIRA from the CLI
 date: 2017-10-12 17:00:00
 tags:
 - jira